mgballard/qooratedeploy/README.md

    Procer does one thing, and well, it makes sure the processes you need running stay up and running.

 # Moving qoorateserver and qooratedeploy source to server
 It is not recommended to have deploy pull code directly from github.
-Instead it is better to pull to the staging server, or your local machine, and rsynch the files to the production server.
+Instead it is better to pull from github to the staging server, or your local machine, and rsynch the files to the production server.

 I cloned the reposiories in the following manner: